Game and Tournament Rules

 • Tournament format will be determined each year based on the number of teams that are scheduled to play.

-• For 2023, all 11 teams will play 4 games in pool play in a randomly assigned schedule.
-There shall be two pools, one with 6 teams and one with 5 teams, Blue and Grey.
+• For 2025, all teams will play 4 games in pool play in a randomly assigned schedule.
+There shall be two pools, each with 6 teams, or one with 5 and one with 6.
 Teams will advance to the “Final Four” playoff based on their pool play records.
 The top 2 from each pool will advance to the playoffs, with the 1st place finisher from each pool hosting the 2nd place finisher from the opposite pool.

-• The first tie-breaker will be fewest runs allowed.
+• The first tie-breaker always will be the fewest runs allowed.

-• If applicable, the second tie-breaker will be head-to-head record between two tied teams, i.e., if one team beat the other, that team is the higher seed.
+• If applicable, the second tie-breaker will be head-to-head record between two tied teams, e.g., if one team beat the other, that team is the higher seed.

 • If a third tie-breaker is required and the tied teams are in a pool with more than 5 teams, the tie-breaker shall be runs allowed against common opponents.